 Given resource uncertainty, the estimated geologic and hydrocarbon potential of an OCS block, or group of blocks, is likely to change over time as new seismic data are acquired, imaging techniques are improved, new drilling results are available from nearby wells, new geologic plays are developed or existing plays are marginalized, and a variety of market factors including costs and changes in commodity prices occur.
 The net result is that the relative position of an OCS block in a company's portfolio for exploration or development opportunities is always in flux.
 A company's development plans are frequently revisited, and a company could determine that a newly acquired block is more valuable for immediate exploration than one nearing the end of its primary term.
 Blocks that are unleased and appear to have limited hydrocarbon prospectivity today could one day become a more valuable asset with the addition of new information.
-Without the ability to acquire additional acreage, companies may not proceed with additional seismic activities or exploration of uncertainties, high grading of leasehold portfolios and facilitates more efficient development.
+Without the ability to acquire additional acreage, companies may not proceed with additional seismic activities or exploration of leases in their portfolio.
+The ability to acquire new acreage allows for continued re-evaluation of uncertainties, high grading of leasehold portfolios and facilitates more efficient development.